To have certainty of Faith one must give one's self completely over to the mysteries of that Faith.

 It is this humility and devotion, not to fame and notoriety but to Christ and the mystery of the Trinity, which shines.
 Had he viewed others as rivals for attention or affection he would have squandered the everlasting in favor of the passing.
 It is the effect of giving his life completely over to Christ that permeates his writings and his life.

-Instructed in the Faith early in life by his older sister and brother, after their passing, he took up the torch of orthodoxy and shown as brightly.
-He is considered by us as one of the three Cappadocian Fathers, along side Basil and Gregory Nazianzen.
-He stood not in their shadow but in his own light joined his shadow to theirs.
+He was instructed in the Faith early in life by his older sister and brother.
+After their passing, he took up the torch of orthodoxy and shown as brightly.
+He is considered as one of the three Cappadocian Fathers, along side Basil and Gregory Nazianzen.
+He stood not in their shadow but shown on his own and joined his shadow to theirs.

 It is not for us to judge by today's standards his words or deeds, or to give hims unsought forgiveness for them.
 Saints are not perfect, just recognized as living lives worthy of Heaven.
 Gregory's writings are not all that we judge him by.
 His stewardship and shepherding of this flock bear out many of his words.